 The progress Moody Radio Cleveland made over the years was a remarkable witness to the ministry as its audience grew.
 The station now has about 150,000 listeners weekly in northeast Ohio, northwest Pennsylvania and southern Ontario, listening to the main signal at 103.3 FM, four repeater stations and two translators.
 Many others now listen online worldwide at MoodyRadioCleveland.fm.

-Dick Lee, Moody Radio Cleveland station manager, said at the time of the 50th anniversary, “I am thankful for what God has done over the last 50 years and it has been fun to review His work over this past year.
+Dick Lee, Moody Radio Cleveland station manager at the time, said of the 50th anniversary, “I am thankful for what God has done over the last 50 years and it has been fun to review His work over this past year.
 I am eagerly anticipating the future and what God has ahead for us.”